Years 12 and 13

 Entrance interviews and exams

-All candidates registered for entry into Year 12 by mid-October are called for interview with the Headmaster and Head of Sixth Form.
+All candidates registered for entry into Year 12 by mid-October are called for interview with the Head and Head of Sixth Form.
 Scholarship candidates will also be called for an audition and interview with the relevant head of department.

 The main entrance process will take place in mid November for entry the following September.